Legislature(2025 - 2026)GRUENBERG 120

 REPRESENTATIVE VANCE asked whether the legislature had a part to

 play with this proposed policy.
-She said that if it was only
+She said that if it were

-addressed through the Board of Fisheries then it may have a
+addressed only through the Board of Fisheries, then it may have

-narrower scope than what the public expects.
-She asked whether
+a narrower scope than what the public expects.
+She asked

 COMMISSIONER VINCENT-LANG said that if it would turn into